The Illusion of Readiness in Health AI: Results

 The stress tests in Section~\ref{sec:stress-tests} revealed that high benchmark scores do not guarantee robust model behavior.
-Models that performed well under standard conditions often failed when subjected to small perturbations—such as removing the image, reordering answer options, replacing distractors, or introducing misleading visual inputs.
+Models that performed well under standard conditions often failed when subjected to small perturbations-such as removing the image, reordering answer options, replacing distractors, or introducing misleading visual inputs.

 Critically, these failure modes varied by benchmark.
 On \textit{NEJM}, removing visual input led to steep performance drops, suggesting strong dependence on image understanding.
-In contrast, scores on \textit{JAMA} remained stable—indicating that many items could be answered from text alone.
+In contrast, scores on \textit{JAMA} remained stable-indicating that many items could be answered from text alone.
 Similarly, while chain-of-thought prompting provides explicit reasoning scaffolding that benefits distilled models such as o4-mini, its impact on \textit{NEJM} was substantially greater than on \textit{VQA-RAD}, underscoring the heterogeneous reasoning demands across benchmarks.
-In Test 5, even subtle visual substitutions caused top models to confidently choose incorrect answers—highlighting shortcut reliance on visual–answer associations in some datasets but not others.
+In Test 5, even subtle visual substitutions caused top models to confidently choose incorrect answers-highlighting shortcut reliance on visual-answer associations in some datasets but not others.

 These patterns suggest that the benchmarks themselves differ not just in modality or task type, but in what they implicitly evaluate: visual grounding, inference complexity, pattern recall, or distractor elimination.
 Yet, such distinctions are rarely documented in benchmark metadata or considered during evaluation.